ryuparish/ryus_website/_pages/about.md

 I transferred to the Paul G. Allen School of Computer Science and Engineering at the University of Washington from [Tarrant County College](https://www.tccd.edu/) in Fort Worth, Texas back in 2021 to pursue a BS in Computer Science.

-My research interests in NLP are Multimodality and Language Modeling, specifically in Question Answering, Multi-modal Representations, and Information Retrieval.
-I love applications of NLP to other fields like [Security, Text Analysis, Programming Languages...] and tools that utilize work from NLP like search engines, assistants, and translators.
+My research interests are in Applied NLP, especially in Multimodality and Code Understanding.
+To be more slightly more specific, topics such as Question Answering, Program Synthesis, and Information Retrieval.
+I aim to invent a system that can create robust, fully-functional applications from voice commands and/or human language text.